masc-ucsc/docs/docs/pyrope/07-typesystem.md

   + `regref` keeps going to find all the matches, and it is possible to have a zero matches
   + `import` stops at the first match, and a compile error is generated if there is no match or multiple matches.

+The multi-match behavior is specific to the **string** form.
+The dotted `regref(acc.core0.cnt)` used in a `test` block names exactly one instantiated cell, and a path that does not resolve is an error rather than an empty set — which is what lets it bind to a single reference.

 ### Mocking library

 One possible use of the register reference is to create a "mocking" library.
 A mocking library instantiates a large design but forces some subblocks to produce some results for testing.
 The challenge is that it needs undriven registers.
-During testing, the `peek`/`poke` is more flexible and it can overwrite an existing value.
-The peek/poke use the same reference as `import` or register reference.
+During testing, a `regref` is more flexible and it can overwrite an existing value.
+It uses the same reference form as `import` or the register reference, and it accepts the string path directly.

 ```pyrope
 const bpred = ( // complex predictor